ritesrnjn/react-mui-js-comp-gen/readme.md

 #### Development

-1. `npm install`
+1. `npm install` - Installs dependencies

-2. `npm run babel` Watches js file for changes and compiles it.
+2. `npm run babel` - Watches js file for changes and compiles it.

-3. `serve dist` starts a node server and run the compiled script in browser.
+3. `serve dist` - Starts a node server to serve webpage with transpiled script.

 #### Dependencies